|AIC PRIORITIES AND MISSION

 2001 – 2004 Richard Rominger, Yolo County farmer; American Farmland Trust National Board; former USDA deputy secretary

 2003 – 2004 Michael Mendes, president and CEO, Diamond of California

-2005 - continuing Joe Zanger, general partner of Casa de Fruta; chair, international trade committee for the California Farm Bureau
+2005 - continuing Joe Zanger, general partner of Casa de Fruta; former chair, international trade committee for the California Farm Bureau

 2006 - continuing Steven D. Rystrom, Butte County rice grower; former director, California Rice Commission